When and How to File your VAB Petition

 NOTICE OF VALUE ADJUSTMENT BOARD MEETING

-NOTICE IS HEREBY GIVEN that a public meeting of the Value Adjustment Board of Alachua County, Florida will be held at 2:00 p.m. on Thursday, January 16, 2014, in the Grace Knight Conference Room, 2nd Floor, County Administration Building, 12 Southeast 1st Street, Gainesville, Florida.
-The Board will grant or deny Special Magistrate recommended decisions regarding exemptions and assessed value of real property.
+NOTICE IS HEREBY GIVEN that a public meeting of the Value Adjustment Board of Alachua County, Florida will be held at 2:00 p.m. on Monday, April 7th in the Grace Knight Conference Room, 2nd Floor, County Administration Building, 12 Southeast 1st Street, Gainesville, Florida.
+The Board will hold an organizational meeting, elect a Chair and Vice Chair, select Special Magistrates and grant or deny Special Magistrate recommended decisions regarding assessed value of real property and tangible property.

 (If any accommodations are needed for persons with disabilities, please contact the Alachua County Equal Opportunity Office at 352-374-5275 [voice] or 352-374-5284 [TDD].)